truefoundry/custom-guardrails-template/README.md

 The validator is available in the [Guardrails Hub](https://hub.guardrailsai.com/validator/groundedai/grounded_ai_hallucination)

 ### Competitor Mention Detection with Guardrails AI
 The competitor mention detection endpoint uses Guardrails AI to identify and reject responses that mention competitors.
 This is useful for compliance and brand safety in AI-generated outputs.
+The implementation includes a predefined list of competitor names.
 Link to the library: [Guardrails AI](https://github.com/guardrails-ai/guardrails)
 The validator is available in the [Guardrails Hub](https://hub.guardrailsai.com/validator/guardrails/competitor_check)

+## Dependencies

+The application requires the following key dependencies:
+- `openai==1.94.0` - OpenAI API client
+- `presidio-analyzer` and `presidio-anonymizer` - PII detection and redaction
+- `fastapi` and `uvicorn` - Web framework and ASGI server
+- `pydantic` - Data validation
+- `torch` and `transformers` - Machine learning models for NSFW filtering
+- `guardrails-ai` and `guardrails-ai[api]` - Guardrails AI framework and API support
+- `guardrails_grhub_web_sanitization` - Web sanitization validator for Guardrails AI

 ## Customization